Sandeepv68/wrapsplash/README.md

 This library depends on [axios](https://www.npmjs.com/package/axios) and [crypto-js](https://www.npmjs.com/package/crypto-js) to make requests and generate required request headers for the [Unsplash API](https://unsplash.com/documentation).

 ### Changelog
+#### v4.2.0
+- Added clearer convenience methods such as `getPhoto`, `getRandomPhoto`, `createCollection`, and `updateCollection`
+- Preserved backward compatibility for the existing method names while introducing the newer API surface
+- Improved input validation for required parameters and unsupported option values
+- Added configurable request timeout support for network requests
+- Added ESLint configuration and a GitHub Actions CI workflow for automated build and test checks
+- Expanded regression coverage for the new aliases and validation behavior

 #### v4.1.1
 - Bumped package version for npm release
 - Updated README version and changelog entries